Skip to content

 • Test isolation: Each test gets a fresh browser context.
 No cross-test state leakage.

-• Extensible: Platform views (#50, #347) add tests in the same structure (e2e/tests/platform/).
+• Extensible: Platform views (#50, #347) can add specs under the same e2e/ tree.

 Alternatives Considered